-This is another game I can’t take credit for.
+This is another cleaning game I can’t take credit for.
 It was inspired by a group of ladies who started a Facebook group.
-The way it works is this: Each player has a card (a piece of paper I grabbed) with three rows and three columns.
+The way it works is this: Each player has a card (generally I just use a scrap piece of paper) with three rows and three columns.
 The first column is three minute tasks.
 The second column is five minute tasks, and the third column is ten minute tasks.
 Each box is numbered.

 I have smaller papers with numbers 1-9 written on them inside of a container folded up.
 Someone draws a number and everyone must rush to accomplish their assigned task before the timer goes off.
 Even if the job isn’t finished, if they work hard for the duration of the time block, they get to mark off their BINGO spot.
 At the end of the game, everyone with a full card gets a prize!